Nathan602004/Xiaomi-Mi-A2-Stock-Camera/README.md

 - Camera2 API support (find a working Modded Google Camera app [here](https://www.celsoazevedo.com/files/android/google-camera/))
 - EIS support (for devices with EIS)

+## Feedback & Support
+- Visit the Official XDA thread (link below) and provide the current device, ROM and OS version you are on if you need assistance.

 ## Thanks
 Thanks to these people!
 - Ramesh Hunter for the initial module